timothee-git/timothee-git/README.md

 ### Hello World, I am Timothy Anand. 👋

-#### Aspiring ML Engineer
+#### Aspiring ML Engineer 🪐

 I am currently residing in Bengaluru, India.

-I am currently pursuing my Bachelor's degree in Computer Science and Mathematics at Christ University, Bengaluru.
+I am pursuing my Bachelor's in Computer Science and Mathematics at Christ University, Bengaluru.

 Always curious and ever-ready to imbibe new ideas, I am a quick learner and a critical thinker who loves to innovate and create.